oracle-livelabs/developer/dev-ai-app-dev-retail/user-story/user-story.md

     ![David Williams Select Request More Info](./images/david-williams-select.png =50%x*)

-7. Set the final return status to **Request Additional Info**, then click **Save Final Approval & Status** to complete the process.
+7. Set the final return status to **Request Info**, then click **Confirm Decision** to complete the process.

-    The return status has been updated to 'Request Additional Info' and saved to the customer profile.
+    The return status has been updated to 'Request Info' and saved to the customer profile.

     ![David Williams Save Return Status](./images/david-williams-save.png =50%x*)

-8. Click the **Generate Decision as PDF** button.
+8. Click the **Download Decision as PDF** button.

     ![David Williams Generate PDF](./images/david-williams-generate-pdf.png =50%x*)